chrisxp1223/chrisxp1223/README.md

-# Hello, I'm ChrisXp!
+# Hello, I'm CPWang!

 ## About Me
-- 🌱 I’m currently learning Linux and Coreboot.
-- 🤔 I’m looking for help with windbg and UEFI stuff.
+- 🌱 a little bit coreboot.
+- 🌱 a little bit UEFI.
+- 🌱 a little bit shell script
+- 🌱 a little bin linux

+🤔 Let's join the Open Soruce !

 ## My GitHub Stats